Eddio0141/UniTAS/internal-docs/movie-processor.md

 - USE_GLOBAL_SCOPE
   - Set to true and the main script's scope will be global.
 This means the user must manually return the coroutine that will be used to run the movie

+## Processing config variables
+### Idea
+- Each config variable is a simple variable in the scope
+- Each config variable is parsed in an unique way normally
+- It needs to be gathered together in some type for convinient access

+### Implementation
+- Have a type to store all information about the movie properties
+-

 # Executing external methods
 ## Basic idea
 Script engine will hold a list of pre-defined methods